Ultimagen/healthomics-workflows/README.md

     c.
 Follow the instructions on the console to create your workflow.

-vi.
-Run your workflow by following one of the two options below:
+2. Run your workflow by following one of the two options below:
-1. From the CLI:
+i.
+From the CLI:
  ~~~
 $ aws omics start-run \
 --workflow-id <workflow_id> \